-Organic is a way, a habit and a practice all rolled into one.
+Organic is away, a habit and a practice all rolled into one.
 It refers to a way of growing and processing food.
-It is also about the reliance on an ecological system that sustains itself on rich soil and proven traditional practices to grow crop and food that resists pests and diseases.
-Organic also means, the farmers dont use toxic, persistent pesticides, fertilizers which are known to contaminate soil, air, water and the food.
-In fact, organic farmers and farming involves practices of rotating crops, deploying beneficial insects, using locally honed methods, adding composted manure and plant wastes to the soil.
+It is also about the reliance on an ecological system that sustains itself on rich soil and proven traditional practices to grow crops and food that resists pests and diseases.
+Organic also means, the farmers don’t use toxic, persistent pesticides, fertilizers which are known to contaminate soil, air, water, and food.
+In fact, organic farmers and farming involve practices of rotating crops, deploying beneficial insects, using locally honed methods, adding composted manure and plant wastes to the soil.

 Organic farmers are environmentally friendly.
 They choose solutions to the pests and disease problems that affect their crops in a way that does not damage and destroy the planet.
 Their wisdom is proven so are their practices.

 Seemingly simple, it rests on a sound understanding of the basics of biology and nature.
 Organic farmers alternate the crops grown in each field, rather than growing the same crop year after year (mono-cropping).
 They know that different plants contribute varying nutrients to the soil.
 By rotating crops, they ensure the soil is naturally replenished.
 This time-honored practice can eliminate the need for insecticides in many crops since the insect’s life cycle and habitat are interrupted and destroyed.